sypets/sypets_xclass_di/README.md

 The following was tested in TYPO3 v11, specifically 11.5.38.

+It does not work, an error occurs if loading the page layout with "textmedia" elements.

 This is an extension which is used to test and analyze problems related to DI and XCLASS in TYPO3.